 17. La Mante (The Mantis)

-“La Mante” is a psychological thriller.
-It examines the mind of a serial killer and the complexities of the relationship between the killer and law enforcement.
+“La Mante” is a psychological thriller that examines the mind of a serial killer and the complexities of the killer’s relationship with law enforcement.

 The central character, Jeanne Deber, played by Carole Bouquet, is a notorious serial murderer known as “The Mantis.”
 She assists the police in solving a new series of murders.